-In the last five years, an additional 21,000 students have joined the Learning for Life program, which now supports almost 60,000 young Australians.
+The Learning for Life program now supports almost 63,000 young Australians.
 The long-term nature of the program means the Company has an ongoing obligation to each of these young people and their families.
-The cost to support the 60,000 Learning for Life students is approximately \$88 million per annum.
+The cost to support the 63,000 Learning for Life students is approximately \$93 million per annum.

-Revenue from continuing operations for the year decreased by 5.5% to \$145.9 million (2021: \$154.4 million), principally as a result of lower funding from Government sources, partially offset by a small increase in other fundraising revenue.
+Revenue from continuing operations for the year increased by 6.7% to \$155.8 million (2022: \$145.9 million), principally as a result of an increase in fundraising revenue and interest revenue, partially offset by lower funding from Government sources.

-During the year the Company continued to invest in the achievement of its Five-Year Strategy whilst managing its costs, particularly in response to COVID-19.
-Total expenditure on community programs in support of its mission increased to \$102.9 million (2021: \$87.2 million).
+During the year the Company continued to invest in the achievement of its Five-Year Strategy whilst managing its costs, particularly in response to the cost of living crisis.
+Total expenditure on community programs in support of its mission increased to \$111.5 million (2022: \$102.9 million).

-The resulting net surplus from continuing operations for the year was \$1.4 million (2021 \$28.0 million), which led to a retained surplus in reserves of \$95.3 million at 30 June 2022 (2021: \$93.6 million).
+The result from continuing operations for the year was a deficit of \$3.36 million (2022: Surplus of \$1.4 million), which led to a retained surplus in reserves of \$90.6 million at 30 June 2023 (2022: \$95.3 million).

-The uncertainty and ongoing effects of the COVID-19 pandemic and related economic conditions are expected to have a continuing impact on the children and families the Company supports, as well as on its funding base.
-The reserves of \$95.3 million will help the Company to meet its long-term obligations to children and young people despite these challenges.
+The uncertainty and ongoing effects related to current economic conditions are expected to have a continuing impact on the children and families the Company supports, as well as on its funding base.
+The reserves of \$90.6 million will help the Company to meet its long-term obligations to children and young people despite these challenges.